ACUE COURSE IN EFFECTIVE TEACHING PRACTICES

 When does ACUE happen?

 The program is facilitated entirely online, using ACUE's specific Canvas!
 There are in person events, like the program orientation and pinning ceremonies, which CETL hosts.
 These in person events are to help you connect to the large ACUE communities on campus.
-A typical cohort will run the length of two semesters, plus the summer term.
-This is to help give faculty ample time to plan, practice, and implement the 25 modules necessary for the certificate.
-Usually, you can expect to participate in 10 modules in Fall Semester, 10 in Spring Semester, and 5 during the Summer term.
+Following ACUE's new Micro-Credential pattern, a cohort will run from 8 to 12 weeks long.
+This is to help give faculty the greatest flexibility to plan, practice, and implement the techniques, eventually leading to the 25 modules necessary for the certificate.
+Usually, you can expect to participate in 8 to 9 modules per Micro Credential.

-Check out the pace of one of our current cohorts: Cohort N's ACUE Pacing Guide
+Check out the pace of one of our current cohorts in their Micro-Credential: Cohort Micro A Coursre Sequence

 What do I have to do?